-- A course framework and targeted lessons for key concepts within each unit that provide guidance and models for teaching the course.
+- A course framework and model lessons for key concepts within each unit that provide guidance and support for teaching the course.

 Each unit contains:

 - Two online learning checkpoints per unit that feature multiple-choice and technology-enhanced questions modeled closely after the types of questions students encounter on SAT tests and AP exams.
 Unit quizzes require students to examine data, models, diagrams, and short texts—all set in authentic contexts—to respond to a targeted set of questions that measure concepts and skills from the unit.